FreeCAD/FreeCAD-documentation/wiki/Workbench_creation.md

         It is executed once in a FreeCAD session followed by the Activated function.
         """
-        import MyModuleA, MyModuleB # import here all the needed files that create your FreeCAD commands self.list = ["MyCommand1", "MyCommand2"] # A list of command names created in the line above self.appendToolbar("My Commands",self.list) # creates a new toolbar with your commands self.appendMenu("My New Menu",self.list) # creates a new menu self.appendMenu(["An existing Menu","My submenu"],self.list) # appends a submenu to an existing menu
+        import MyModuleA, MyModuleB # import here all the needed files that create your FreeCAD commands self.list = ["MyCommand1", "MyCommand2"] # a list of command names created in the line above self.appendToolbar("My Commands", self.list) # creates a new toolbar with your commands self.appendMenu("My New Menu", self.list) # creates a new menu self.appendMenu(["An existing Menu", "My submenu"], self.list) # appends a submenu to an existing menu

     def Activated(self)   *
         """This function is executed whenever the workbench is activated"""